vivaria/edisonrul.ing/docs/source/cards/a/ascending-soul.md

 ### Card Rulings

-●The Trigger Effect is optional, it activates & resolves on the field.
+*   The Trigger Effect is optional, it activates & resolves on the field.
-●This effect activates in the Summon response timing (like Trap Hole).
+*   This effect activates in the Summon response timing (like Trap Hole).
-●This effect targets the Tributed monster in your GY, it will be negated by Necrovalley.
+*   This effect targets the Tributed monster in your GY, it will be negated by Necrovalley.
-●If your opponent Tributes your monster for a Ritual Summon (by Soul Exchange), you can activate this effect to return that monster to your hand.
+*   If your opponent Tributes your monster for a Ritual Summon (by Soul Exchange), you can activate this effect to return that monster to your hand.
-●2(+) copies of “Ascending Soul” can activate their effects at the same time, forming a Chain.
+*   2(+) copies of “Ascending Soul” can activate their effects at the same time, forming a Chain.